NabeelFarooq/curriculum/javascript/computer_science/common_data_structures_algorithms.md

 - Why bother having many different search algorithms?
 - What are breadth-first-search (BFS) and depth-first-search (DFS)?
 - What situations would you want to use BFS?
-- What situations would you want to use DFS instead?
+- What situations would you want to use DFS instead of BFS?

 ### Assignment